 Participate virtually in the ASXL Family Conference

-Select sessions in the ASXL Family Conference program are open to virtual participation on Saturday, July 20 and Sunday, July 21.
-These sessions will also be recorded and made available after the conference in the ASXL Resource Library.
+Select sessions in the ASXL Family Conference program are open to virtual participation on Saturday, June 27 and Sunday, June 28.
+Educational sessions will also be recorded and made available after the conference in the ASXL Resource Library.

 Fast facts for virtual participants: